 “Our study shows that these measures may not be necessary for healthy newborns with COVID-positive moms,” Dumitriu said.

-The researchers believe it is particularly important that mothers with COVID-19 have the opportunity to directly breastfeed their newborns.
+The researchers believe it is particularly important that mothers with COVID-19 have the opportunity to breastfeed their newborns directly.

 “Breast milk is known to protect newborns against numerous pathogens, and it may help protect newborns against infection with SARS-CoV-2.
 Most studies have not found SARS-CoV-2 in breast milk, and breast milk has been found to contain antibodies against the virus,” Gyamfi-Bannerman explained.